29th July 2021

 It's easy to fall into a slouching position while you're concentrating on your work, but over time this can cause muscle strain.
 Buying an ergonomic chair and sitting in it correctly will keep you protected.

-Take a look at the graphic below for some tips on how to sit correctly.
+Take a look at our graphic for some tips on how to sit correctly:

 If you don't want to buy a new ergonomic chair, you can add improved back support to a chair you already own, there are a couple of ways to get the job done to help avoid getting back pain.